marckaebel/CV/README.md

 Hello 👋

 I am currently looking for a new job where I can learn exciting new things.
 If you think I might be a good fit for your team please reach out!
-The easiest way to reach me is at kaebel96@gmail.com.
+The easiest way to reach me is though kaebel96@gmail.com.

 # Curriculum vitae